Werner-Staeblein/Project-3/README.md

 **[Git](https://git-scm.com/)** The version control system Git was used to document the development of the application and to push code to the GitHub repository.
 The specific reasons for the commit are reflected in the respective commit message

 **[Heroku](https://www.heroku.com/)** Heroku is a platform as a service (PaaS) to build, run, and operate applications cloud-based.
 It was used to deploy the website

 **[Lucid Chart](https://www.lucidchart.com/pages/)** Lucid Chart is a web-based diagramming tool to create flowcharts, wireframes, and visualisations of concepts

+**[CI Python Linter](https://pep8ci.herokuapp.com/)** The Code Institute Python Linter was used to validate python code

 ### Libraries and python built-in modules used